 - An unyielding feeling to move the legs constantly

 - A sharp pain shooting up and down the legs

 Most people notice these symptoms more at night.
 It is common to notice these sensations and pains in the legs when you are trying to relax and go to sleep.
 The need to move the legs can be very unnerving.
-You may also have vascular issues, like varicose veins that need medical attention as well.
+You may also have vascular issues, like spider veins that need medical attention as well.
 The best advice we can give you at Lynch Vein & Aesthetics is to have your restless leg symptoms evaluated by a vein specialist.
 Why?
 Even if you are only showing one symptom, it could be indicative of a serious health condition, like Parkinson's disease, kidney failure, diabetes, a blood clot, or peripheral neuropathy.
 Dr. Lynch can help you identify triggers that may be worsening your symptoms, such as specific medications, alcohol consumption, and more.

 Our treatments for Pain With Restless Leg Syndrome

 Dr. Lynch will take into consideration many factors as to what is leading to your restless leg feelings and leg pain.
 He will perform an examination on your legs and may perform a venous ultrasound.
 Once he has all the information needed to make a diagnosis, then he will make recommendations for your treatment.
 Dr. Lynch may also advise that you make some lifestyle changes, such as stretching, exercising regularly, establishing a nightly sleep schedule, and limiting exposure to known triggers.
 If you have restless legs and leg pain because of poor blood flow and circulation, Dr. Lynch will provide you with information on the best ways to treat it.

 Your Follow-up Appointments at LVA